 East-Side and Airport-Corridor Suburbs Drive the Yield Leaderboard

 East Austin/Colony Park (78724) and East Austin (78721) occupy the second and third spots for the same structural reason, with a twist: East Austin has gentrified rapidly over the past decade, which means rents have been pulled up by creative-class demand and walkability to downtown while prices, though rising, have not yet caught up to west-side equivalents.
 That rent-lift-without-full-price-lift window is the sweet spot for an income-focused investor.
-East Austin (78721)'s higher entry price of $440,000 pairs with stronger rents of $2,332, showing the pattern hold even as you move closer in.
+East Austin (78721)'s higher entry price of $440,000 pairs with stronger rents of about $2,300, showing the pattern hold even as you move closer in.

 Del Valle (78617) and Manor (78653) are more conventional outer-suburb plays: affordable entry, steady family tenant demand, and less rent growth than the east side but also less price inflation.
 These suburbs are more purely long-term rental territory, with stable tenant pools tied to employment centers rather than to tourism.
 The short-term rental yield columns in the table above show how the picture shifts when you overlay Airbnb revenue; tourist-pull suburbs benefit more from short-stay strategies, while commuter-heavy suburbs tend to earn their keep through annual leases.